January 19, 2021 at 6:58 am | Updated February 28, 2023 at 6:49 pm | 9 min read

 UV-vis spectrophotometers are suitable for colorimetry applications in industries that use pigments, such as printing, textiles, or ink production.

 Increase in Spectrophotometric Analyzers

-Several sensors, devices, probes, or instruments use spectrophotometry to analyze biochemical and physical characteristics of solids and liquids.
+Several sensors, devices, probes, or instruments use spectrophotometry to analyze solids and liquids’ biochemical and physical characteristics.
 There is a wide and growing range of spectrophotometers on the market today.
-For example, the CI-710s SpectraVue Leaf Spectrometer is a NIR spectrophotometer used to study many physiological processes and detect stress in plants and whose novel application is the non-destructive quantification of chemical concentrations and color analysis in plants.
+For example, the CI-710s SpectraVue Leaf Spectrometer is a NIR spectrophotometer used to study many physiological processes and detect plant stress.
+Its novel application is the non-destructive quantification of chemical concentrations and plant color analysis.